 Remove from the oven and leave on the trays for a few minutes.Transfer the cookies to wire racks to cool completely.
 Store the cookies in an airtight container at room temperature.

-If necessary, check that your cocoa powder is gluten-free.
-I use Plaistowe, which is readily available in tins in the baking aisle of supermarkets.
+Cocoa powder: if necessary, check that your cocoa powder is gluten-free.
 Dutch processed cocoa has a smoother flavour and a richer colour.
 It is best to sift the cocoa powder as it sometimes forms clumps.